Kelly Graves: 2009–10 season and Gonzaga's first ever Sweet 16

-In the 2009–10 season in West Coast Conference play, forward Heather Bowman broke the WCC and Gonzaga women's basketball school record of 2,133 points during the 2009–2010 season.
+In the 2009–10 season in West Coast Conference play, forward Heather Bowman broke the WCC and Gonzaga women's basketball school record of 2,133 points during the 2009–10 season.
 Gonzaga went undefeated in West Coast Conference with a perfect 14–0 record and unbeaten in West Coast Conference tournament in Las Vegas, NV.
 In the 2010 NCAA Division I women's basketball tournament, Graves guided Gonzaga to an 82–76 first round victory over Hall of Fame coach Sylvia Hatchell's University of North Carolina Tar Heels women's basketball team and a 72–71 second-round victory over Gary Blair's Texas A&M Aggies women's basketball team on Vivian Frieson's game winning shot with 15 seconds left in the game.
 This marks the first appearance in the Sweet 16 for the Zags.
 Gonzaga played against Xavier women's basketball team and lost 74–56 at ARCO Arena in Sacramento.

 2010–11 and Gonzaga's magical run in the NCAA tournament

-The next year, Gonzaga went undefeated in West Coast Conference with a perfect 14–0 record for the second year in a row and unbeaten in the WCC tournament in Las Vegas, NV.
+The next year, Gonzaga went undefeated in West Coast Conference with a perfect 14–0 record for the second year in a row and unbeaten in the WCC tournament in Las Vegas.
 In the 2011 NCAA Division I women's basketball tournament, Graves guided Gonzaga to a 92–86 victory over Lisa Bluder's University of Iowa women's basketball team and an 89–75 victory over Nikki Caldwell's UCLA Bruins.
 Both games were held at the McCarthey Athletic Center.
 In the UCLA game, senior guard Courtney Vandersloot became the first Division I women's or men's basketball player to score 2,000 points and tally 1,000 assists in their career.
 The Zags won 76–69 over Jeff Walz's Louisville Cardinals to set up their first ever Elite 8 matchup against Tara Vanderveer's Stanford Cardinals.
 Gonzaga's season ended with an 83–60 loss and the loss ended Courtney Vandersloot's magical career.
 At the end of the season, the University of Washington was interested in hiring Graves for head coach, but Graves wasn't interested in the job and he decides to stay with Gonzaga.
-At the end of March 2011, Gonzaga signed an extension for Kelly Graves to coach the women's team until the 2020–2021 season.
+At the end of March 2011, Gonzaga signed an extension for Graves to coach the women's team until the 2020–2021 season.